brewchetta/brews-toolboxjs/README.md

 ### random()

-Takes in an array or an object and returns a random element from it.
+Takes in an array, an object or string and returns a random element from it.
 For example:

 `random([1, 2, 3, 4, 5]) => 2`

 `random([1: "a", 2: "b", 3: "c", 4: "d", 5: "e"]) => {3: "c"}`

+`random("panda") => "n"`

 Many of these functions have been built to render error messages on the console if an incorrect argument gets passed in, however they won't throw errors themselves.